 Fuel reporting entities for fixed guideway systems are exempt from subsection (A)1. above.
 The LRT-CBTS will assign FSE IDs for reporting purposes based on the information provided in the LRT-CBTS account registration form.

-For electric forklifts, eCHE, or eOGV, FSE refers to the facility or location where electricity is dispensed for fueling.
+For electric forklifts, eCHE, eOGV, or eTRU, FSE refers to the facility or location where electricity is dispensed for fueling.
 If there are multiple FSEs capable of measuring the electricity dispensed at the facility or location, then it is optional to provide serial number assigned to each equipment by the OEM and the name of OEM.

-For eTRU, FSE refers to each eTRU.
-Fuel reporting entities for eTRU fueling must provide the serial number assigned to the unit by the OEM and the name of the OEM.

 For hydrogen, FSE refers to a fueling station.
 A hydrogen station with multiple dispensers is considered a single FSE.
 Fuel reporting entities for hydrogen must provide the station ID assigned by SOSS.

 For transportation applications not covered in paragraphs 1. through 8. above, FSE refers to a fuel dispenser or a transportation equipment with the capability to measure the dispensed fuel in that equipment.

-LCFS Verification Portal (LVP).
-The LVP is designed to support LCFS verification processes.
+LRT-CBTS for verification.
+The LRT-CBTS is capable of supporting LCFS verification processes.

 Eligibility.
-Any entity providing verification services pursuant to section 95500 (Executive Officer accredited verification body) can request an account in LVP.
+Any entity providing verification services pursuant to section 95500 (Executive Officer accredited verification body) can request an account in LRT-CBTS.

-Requirements to Establish an Account in LVP.
-A company owner, a president, a managing partner, a corporate officer, or any other person with binding legal authority must complete and submit the online LVP account registration form and provide the following:
+Requirements to Establish an Account in LRT-CBTS.
+A company owner, a president, a managing partner, a corporate officer, or any other person with binding legal authority must complete and submit the online LRT-CBTS account registration form and provide the following:

 Organization name, address, state and country, Organization Federal Employer Identification Number (FEIN), date and place of incorporation.

-The online LVP registration form must designate a primary account representative and at least one alternate account representative.
+The online LRT-CBTS registration form must designate a primary account representative and at least one alternate account representative.

 The primary account representative and the alternate account representative(s) must attest in writing, as follows: